 In 1932, twelve retired Penney partners met in Los Angeles to discuss creating a club for social purposes.
 The H.C.S.C.
 Club was founded to keep partnership ties alive into retirement.
 The original requirement for membership was to be a manager or executive of the J .C.
 Penney Company who has retired or resigned from active service.
 However, membership is now open to all former associates (Management and Non-Management) who have either retired or resigned under honorable conditions, and the Club’s name has been changed to the “JCPenney National H.C.S.C.
 Alumni Club.”

 With incorporation in 1951, the H.C.S.C.
 Club was carrying out the thought that the 12 founders had in 1932.
 They saw a nation-wide institution of former associates banded together firmly in a social organization and extending the hand of good fellowship in friendly gatherings.
-Today, the Club has 17 Local Meeting Groups across the country which meet independently at different times during the year.
-Members gather every three years for a National Club convention which rotates to a different host city around the country.
+Today, the Club has 13 Regional Meeting Groups across the country which meet independently at different times during the year.

-To help members keep in touch with retirees from all of the Local Meeting Groups, the Partners Magazine was created.
-This publication, mailed quarterly to all Club members, has grown from a four page newsletter into an attractive color magazine sharing information and fun events held by the individual Local Meeting Groups and National conventions, as well as timely JCPenney Company news.
+To help members keep in touch with retirees from all of the Regional Meeting Groups, the Partners Magazine was created.
+This publication, mailed several times a year to all Club members, has grown from a four page newsletter into an attractive color magazine sharing information and fun events held by the individual Regional Meeting Groups, as well as timely JCPenney Company news.
 As an important addition to the Club, the website www.jcpalumniclub.org, created in 2009, provides up-to-date information to both current and prospective new members.

 |All rights reserved.|